| Title: | A Collection of Functions for Graphing Correlation Matrices |

 Draw arrows from the origin to the column markers ( |

-must consists of three columns labeled "PA1", "PA2" (coordinates of the first and second principal axis) and a column "strings" with the labels for the coordinates.
+Dataframes A and B must consists of dataframes with three columns labeled "PA1", "PA2" (coordinates of the first and second principal axis) and a column "strings" with the labels for the coordinates.
+Optionally, these dataframes can contain two columns with labels "ve" and "ho" containing the vertical and horizontal adjustments for the label positions of the variables in the biplot.

 A ggplot2 object